Famine in Sudan (2024–present): Response

 As of September 2024, the 2024 Humanitarian Needs and Responses Plan is still underfunded with less than 50% of its desired US$2.7 billion fulfilled.
 However, the Adre border crossing point has been re-opened to Sudan.

 On 27 September, the SPLM-N accused the Sudanese government of obstructing the delivery of humanitarian aid to famine-stricken areas.

 On 23 November, an aid convoy from the WFP arrived in Zamzam IDP camp for the first time since the declaration of famine in the area in August.
 On 26 November, the Sudanese government accused the RSF of looting aid from a WFP convoy travelling from Port Sudan to Zamzam IDP camp as it passed through Armel, on the border between West and North Kordofan, adding that the looted items were diverted to Nyala.

 On 23 December 2024, the Sudanese government suspended its participation in the IPC, or Integrated Food Security Phase Classification, accusing the organisation of “issuing unreliable reports that undermine Sudan’s sovereignty and dignity”.

+In late January 2025, the new administration of US President Donald Trump froze foreign aid for 90 days with waivers supposed to be available for urgent and life-saving aid.
+However, the waiver process has been slow to get rolling.

 In May 2025 the World Food Programme (WFP) reported that it reached a record-breaking 5 million people, marking a major milestone in its efforts to combat severe hunger.
 Despite ongoing conflict in Al-Fashir (North Darfur) and Kadugli (South Darfur), WFP has pre-positioned food and trucks, awaiting guarantees of safe passage, and continues to deliver digital cash assistance to 250,000 people in Al-Fashir though this remains insufficient given the scale of need.
 Meanwhile, in areas where fighting has subsided, such as Khartoum State and Gezira State, WFP has significantly scaled up operations, reaching over 1 million people in the past three months.